AAmadS/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-This project simulates a real-world SOC workflow for detecting and responding to unauthorized logins in an Active Directory environment.
-Using Splunk, Slack, and Shuffle automation, the system alerts a SOC analyst of suspicious logins, enabling them to decide whether to disable the compromised account.
-If approved, the account is automatically disabled, and a confirmation is sent via Slack.
+This project recreates a small-scale Security Operations Center (SOC) workflow in a virtual Active Directory environment.
+It integrates Splunk, Shuffle SOAR, and Slack to detect unauthorized logins and automate incident response.
+When suspicious activity is detected, Splunk triggers a Shuffle playbook that alerts a SOC analyst via Slack and upon approval automatically disables the compromised account in Active Directory.
 <br />

 <h2>Languages and Utilities Used</h2>